There are countless lawn mowers out there on the market.

 Let’s have a closer look!

-- Up to 60 minutes of run time with fully charged 4.0Ah Battery, battery and charger...
+- Up to 60 minutes run-time with fully charged 4.0Ah battery.
+Run-time varies based on grass...

 Weighing in at 74 pounds is this high-tech and efficient lawn mower from Greenworks.